saurin16/Predicting_Startup_profits/readme.md

 ## Credits

-This Flask API service is based on the startup profits prediction model trained by [Your Name].
+This Flask API service is based on the startup profits prediction model trained by SAURIN.

----

-Feel free to customize this README with additional details about your project, deployment process, or any other relevant information!